Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 - Lao's garment industry companies may fail to keep up with demand due to being outpriced by competition
 - People with high-skill labour including carpenters are - for the moment - are simply more likely to migrate out and seldom return, suppressing wages and creating relative inequalities.

-# [TBD] 2.1 – Changing Spaces; Making Places
+# 2.1 – Changing Spaces; Making Places

 ## What’s in a place?
 > 1.a.
 Places are multi-faceted, shaped by shifting flows and connections which change over time.

-**Content:**

-Case studies of two contrasting place profiles at a local scale, including:
-- their demographic, socio-economic, cultural, political, built and natural characteristics that shape their place identity.
-- their past and present connections that shape the place identity and embed them in regional, national, international and global scales
-- how shifting flows of people (such as commuter, migration), resources (such as natural, technology), money and investment (such as EU funding, TNCs) and ideas (such as knowledge economy) have helped shape the demographic, socio-economic and cultural profile of these places over time.
----

-A place can be described as a location created by human experiences.
+A **place** can be described as a location created by human experiences.
-A space, on the other hand, has no added social connections or added perceived values.
+A **space**, on the other hand, has no added social connections or added perceived values.

 For example, a car parking space at a shopping market has no value to you.
 It's just a one time location which you leave your car at.
 However, a parking place at your work may have your name on it, it may be valued by yourself and there may be some memories associated with it, such as tripping over or talking to someone there.

 > One person's place may be another's space.

+---

 Places can have different connections and perceptions.
 These are also likely to change over time.
 For example, 10 Downing Street may be perceived by characteristics, such as being a centre for political power, socioeconomic decisions or even for Larry the Cat who's there.
 It also has many factors which determine how people perceive it, such as the current political affiliation or recent decisions made by the people inside.